-- The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they met patients' needs. - Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified. - Patients could access appointments and services by telephone, online or in person. - The practice building was purpose built had adequate facilities and was well equipped to treat patients and meet their needs.
-However the practice had identified and was planning to install a power assist door leading to and from the corridor where consulting and treatment rooms were.

-Information about how to complain was available and easy to understand, and the practice responded quickly when issues were raised.
-Learning from complaints was shared with staff and other stakeholders.
+- The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they met patients' needs. - Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified. - Patients could access appointments and services by telephone, online or in person. - The practice building was purpose built had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand, and the practice responded quickly when issues were raised.
+Learning from complaints was shared with staff and other stakeholders. - The practice had developed a range of in-house information and education leaflets for patients.
+Examples included information for asylum seekers and refugees and a brochure about the blood taking procedure. - The practice carried out additional assessments for patients aged 75 or over.
+An example included a frailty assessment where risk was identified and systems put in place to monitor those patients at risk.

 Are services well-led?

-Good The practice is rated as good for being well-led.
+The practice is rated as good for being well-led.

 - The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
 Staff were clear about the vision and their responsibilities in relation to this and had been involved in the process. - There was a clear leadership structure and staff felt supported by management.
 The practice had a number of policies and procedures to govern activity and held regular management and team meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
 This included arrangements to monitor and improve quality and identify risk. - The provider was aware of and complied with the requirements of the duty of candour.
 The partners encouraged a culture of openness and honesty.
 The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - The practice proactively sought feedback from staff and patients, which it acted on.
-The patient participation group was large and a virtual group.
-They had links with the local residents group to provide feedback to and from the practice.
-The local residents group were active groups in the local community, helping to improve their local area. - There was a strong focus on continuous learning and improvement at all levels. - The practice had clearly identified areas of risk and improvement required which informed their future planning.
+The patient participation group was a virtual group. - · There was a strong focus on continuous learning and improvement at all levels. - The practice had clearly identified areas of risk, challenges and improvement required which informed their future planning.